-Two success stories from the turn of the century are the Sims game, in which users create and run the lives of surrogate individuals in their computers, and broadband internet connections.
-Put them together and you have something bigger and better than both of them - an interactive online environment.
-This is easier to demonstrate than describe, but imagine a version of the Sims where each character is created and controlled by a different person; where the user is no longer God but just one actor among many, with little more control over what goes on than we have in the real world outside the game.
-Imagine, in particular, a world where you can meet and engage with people who share your ideals and interests, wherever in physical space they happen to be.
-This is an Interactive Online Environment, or IOE, for short.
+Two big success stories from the turn of the century are the Sims game, where users create and run the lives of surrogate individuals in their computers, and broadband Internet connections.
+Put them both together and you have something bigger and better than both of them: an interactive online environment.
+These are easier to demonstrate than describe, but imagine a version of the Sims where each character is created and controlled by a different person; where the user is no longer God but just one actor among many, with very little more control over what goes on than we have in the real world outside.
+Imagine in particular a world where you can meet and engage with people who share your ideals and interests, wherever in physical space they happen to be.
+This is an interactive online environment, or IOE for short.

-Simple IOEs include text-based chat rooms and basic gaming servers for playing simple board or card games over the internet.
+Simple IOEs include text-based chat rooms and basic gaming servers for playing simple board or card games over the Internet.
 Electronic chess and draughts have been with us for a long time.
 Microsoft was an early pioneer of multi-player card games, with a version of Hearts built into Windows 95.
-However, the arrival of broadband has made it possible to do much more.
-In this article I will look at three OIEs: Neopets, a closely controlled environment for children; City of Heroes from PlayNC, a gaming environment aimed at teenagers and young adults; and Second Life, a "serious" OIE with its own economy, where users can actually set up shops and sell their services in return for real money.
+But the arrival of broadband has made it possible to do much more.
+In this article I want to look at three OIEs: Neopets, a closely controlled environment for children: City of Heroes from PlayNC, a gaming environment aimed at teenagers and young adults; and Second Life, a 'serious' OIE with its own economy, where users can actually set up shops and sell their services in return for real money.